-- If the amount distributed during a year to a payee under a retirement plan is less than that year's required minimum distribution, then a penalty is imposed on the payee.
+- Beneficiaries of deceased employees-A designated beneficiary of an employee (including an IRA owner) if (1) the employee died in 2020, 2021, 2022 or 2023 and on or after the employee's RBD, and (2) the designated beneficiary is not "using the lifetime or life expectancy payments exception." - Beneficiaries of deceased eligible designated beneficiaries-A beneficiary of an eligible designated beneficiary if (i) the eligible designated beneficiary died in 2020, 2021, 2022 or 2023 and (ii) that eligible designated beneficiary was "using the lifetime or life expectancy payments exception (i.e., the "stretch" exception). - If the amount distributed during a year to a payee under a retirement plan is less than that year's required minimum distribution, then a penalty is imposed on the payee.
 For taxable years beginning after December 29, 2022, the penalty is equal to 25 percent of the amount by which the required distribution for a year exceeds the amount actually distributed in that year.
 If a failure to take a required distribution is corrected by the end of the correction window (generally, the end of the second year that begins after the year of the missed required minimum distribution), the penalty is reduced from 25 percent to 10 percent. - For this purpose, an EDB includes a designated beneficiary who is treated as an EDB pursuant to section 401(b)(5) of the SECURE Act.
 That section provides that if an employee dies before the effective date of the SECURE Act (generally 1/1/2020, but two years later for governmental and collectively-bargained plans), and their designated beneficiary dies on or after that date, the beneficiary is treated as an EDB so that the 10-year rule applies upon their death.
-Thus, the Notice's relief applies in cases where the successor to that deceased beneficiary failed to take an RMD in 2021, 2022, or 2023.
+Thus, the Notice's relief applies in cases where the successor to that deceased beneficiary failed to take an RMD in 2021, 2022, 2023 or 2024.